databricks/spark-xml/README.md

 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
 Default is `#VALUE`.
 * `codec`: compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing `org.apache.hadoop.io.compress.CompressionCodec` or one of case-insensitive shorten names (`bzip2`, `gzip`, `lz4`, and `snappy`).
 Defaults to no compression when a codec is not specified.

-Currently it supports the shorten name useage.
+Currently it supports the shortened name usage.
 You can use just `xml` instead of `com.databricks.spark.xml` from Spark 1.5.0+

 ## Structure Conversion

 Due to the structure differences between `DataFrame` and XML, there are some conversion rules from XML data to `DataFrame` and from `DataFrame` to XML data.
-Note that hanlding attributes can be disbaled with the option `excludeAttribute`.
+Note that handling attributes can be disabled with the option `excludeAttribute`.

 ### Conversion from XML to `DataFrame`